DRIP VS. POUR OVER COFFEE: WHAT’S THE DIFFERENCE?

 SHOP THE KITCHENAID® COFFEE COLLECTION FOR A VARIETY OF BREWING METHODS

-From precision kettles for pour over to programmable coffee makers for drip coffee, KitchenAid has everything you need to craft your perfect cup of coffee.
-Whatever method you prefer, grab a coffee grinder from KitchenAid to elevate the freshness and flavor.
-For more tips like how to use a kettle or get a delicious start to your mornings, here’s a helpful guide to making the best cup of coffee at home.
+From precision kettles for pour over to programmable coffee makers for drip coffee, KitchenAid brand has everything you need to craft your perfect cup of coffee.
+Whatever method you prefer, grab a coffee grinder from KitchenAid brand to elevate the freshness and flavor of your coffee beans. .